FaresX/QInsControl.jl/docs/src/index.md

 # QInsControl

-QInsControl is designed for controling instruments and data aquiring, which is based on the nivisa and provides a user-friendly GUI and a flexible script written mannar to keep both the convenience and universality.
+QInsControl is designed for controling instruments and data acquiring, which is based on the NI VISA and provides a friendly GUI and a flexible script written mannar to keep both the convenience and universality.

 ## install
 ```